 These are the ones that I was really awed by the most.

-Defining the “best” aquarium is a little difficult as every one offers unique viewing opportunities.
+Naming the absolute best aquarium is a little difficult as each one offers unique viewing opportunities.

 So this list is in no particular order.

 If you’re looking to experience the full abundance of the Pacific coast, then the Monterey Bay Aquarium is the place to be.